linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 1. On the homepage of Control Center, click ![power_normal](icon/power_normal.svg).
 2. Click **Plugged In** and **On Battery**.
-3. Set the time to lock screen.
+3. Set the time to lock screen by dragging the slider in "Lock screen after" area.

 #### Set "When the lid is closed"